KelsierLuthadel/recipes/cuisine/indian/Base/curry-base.md

 - 2tbs tomato purée

 ## Method
+Remember to periodically stir during the following process to stop the onions from burning.
+Add a little water if it reduces too much
 ### Step 1
 - Place onions and water in a large pot.
 - Sprinkle cumin seeds over onions.